Empirical Bayes for Data Integration: Empirical Bayes

-Figure \ref{fig:frequentist_bayes} also shows another posterior that only has a Bayesian interpretation, obtained by setting a $\mbox{Beta}(4,9)$ prior (dashed grey lines).
-The new posterior no longer has a direct frequentist interpretation under the data-generating $p(\btheta)$, but as $n$ grows (bottom panels) both posteriors converge to the same answer by virtue of the Bernstein-von Mises theorem (see \cite{vandervaart:1998}, Theorem 10.1, for example).
-That is, even if one sets the wrong (in a frequentist sense) prior, when certain limiting results apply the posterior asymptotically has a valid frequentist interpretation.
-Alas, such limiting theorems typically apply to regular finite-dimensional models, and high-dimensional settings where $\mbox{dim}(\btheta^{(b)}) \gg n$ must be handled with more care.
+Figure \ref{fig:frequentist_bayes} also shows another posterior that only has a Bayesian interpretation, obtained by setting the prior $\pi(\theta^{(b)})$ to a $\mbox{Beta}(4,9)$ (dashed grey lines).
+The new posterior no longer has a direct frequentist interpretation under the data-generating $p(\btheta)$, but as $n$ grows (bottom panels) both posteriors converge to the same answer by virtue of the Bernstein-von Mises theorem (\cite{vandervaart:1998}, Theorem 10.1).
+That is, even if one sets the wrong prior $\pi(\theta^{(b)})$ (in a frequentist sense, that is not matching $p(\theta^{(b)})$), when certain limiting results apply the posterior asymptotically has a valid frequentist interpretation.
+However, such limiting theorems typically apply to finite-dimensional models, and high-dimensional settings must be handled with care.

-The empirical Bayes framework, proposed by \cite{robbins:1992}, replaces a fully Bayesian prior $\pi(\btheta \mid \bomega)$ (possibly completed by a hyper-prior $\pi(\bomega)$) by a data-based prior $\pi(\btheta \mid \hat{\bomega})$, where $\hat{\bomega}$ is usually obtained via marginal likelihood or variations thereof (see Sections \ref{sec:framework} and \ref{sec:computation}).
-The hope is that $\pi(\btheta \mid \hat{\bomega})$ is close to the data-generating $p(\btheta)$ and hence gives better frequentist properties than $\pi(\btheta)$. \cite{robbins:1992} considered parameter estimation settings akin to Figure \ref{fig:frequentist_bayes}, where one learns about $\btheta^{(b)}$ by using data $\by^{(b')}$ from other experiments $b' \neq b$, by letting $\hat{\bomega}$ and hence also $\pi(\btheta^{(b)} \mid \by, \hat{\bomega})$ depend on such $\by^{(b')}$.
+The empirical Bayes framework \citep{robbins:1992}, replaces a fully Bayesian prior $\pi(\btheta \mid \bomega)$ by a data-based $\pi(\btheta \mid \hat{\bomega})$, where $\hat{\bomega}$ is usually obtained via maximizing the marginal likelihood (see Sections \ref{sec:framework} and \ref{sec:computation}).
+The hope is that $\pi(\btheta \mid \hat{\bomega})$ is close to the data-generating $p(\btheta)$ and hence has a better frequentist calibration than $\pi(\btheta \mid \bomega)$ for a possibly poorly chosen $\bomega$.
 For a review of empirical Bayes in estimation see \cite{carlin:2000} (Chapter 3) and for theory see \cite{butucea:2009,efron:2016}.
-As mentioned earlier, here we are more interested in data integration and structural learning than in estimation.
+As mentioned, here we are more interested in data integration and structural learning than in estimation.